-Studies of aerobic heterotrophs that can facultatively switch between respiration and fermentation have identified direct benefits of excreting organic carbon that could be relevant to Prochlorococcus.
-Fermentation pathways that involve excretion of incompletely oxidized carbon are more thermodynamically downhill and can sustain higher rates of ATP production than respiration pathways that fully oxidize carbon to CO2 [141-143].
-This allows cells with plentiful supplies of organic carbon to increase their growth rates by switching to fermentation and redirecting protein biomass from ATP production to biosynthesis [144-146].
-However, Prochlorococcus has a lower intrinsic growth rate compared to other cyanobacteria [60,147] and since excreting organic carbon occurs downstream of photosynthesis it would not appear to affect the protein biomass requirement of ATP production.
-Perhaps more relevant to Prochlorococcus, some aerobic heterotrophs also switch on fermentation pathways under nutrient-limited growth conditions, where it is thought to help maintain redox balance by providing an outlet for excess reducing power [151-154].
-Indeed, a recent study showed that Prochloroccus excretes a substantially larger fraction of the carbon it fixes under nutrient-limited relative to nutrient-replete conditions [155] However, many photosynthesizers can prevent redox imbalance by using 'photoacclimation' to decrease their harvesting of solar energy [156,157], and Prochlorococcus appears to have only a modest ability for photoacclimation [158,159].
-That selection favored an ability to excrete organic carbon over an ability for photoacclimiation suggests that organic carbon excretion has other benefits than only responding to redox stress.
+Studies of aerobic heterotrophs that can facultatively switch between respiration and fermentation have identified benefits of excreting organic carbon that could be relevant to Prochlorococcus.
+Fermentation pathways that involve excretion of incompletely oxidized carbon are more thermodynamically downhill and can sustain higher rates of ATP production than respiration pathways that fully oxidize carbon to CO2 [140-142].
+This allows cells with plentiful supplies of organic carbon to increase their growth rates by switching to fermentation and redirecting protein biomass from ATP production to biosynthesis [143-145].
+However, Prochlorococcus has a lower intrinsic growth rate compared to other cyanobacteria [57,146] and since excreting organic carbon occurs downstream of photosynthesis it would not appear to affect the protein biomass requirement of ATP production.
+Perhaps more relevant to Prochlorococcus, some aerobic heterotrophs also switch on fermentation pathways under nutrient-limited growth conditions, where it is thought to help maintain redox balance by providing an outlet for excess reducing power [147-150].
+However, many photosynthesizers can prevent redox imbalance by using 'photoacclimation' to decrease their harvesting of solar energy [153,154], and Prochlorococcus appears to have only a modest ability for photoacclimation [151,152].
+This suggests there are other benefits to increasing the throughput and excretion of organic carbon than only responding to redox stress.

-A more complete view emerges when examining changes in Prochlorococcus' metabolism in the context of its physiological, ecological and genomic diversity [61,62,124].
-For example, in warm stable water columns Prochlorococcus differentiates by depth into a layered population structure, with recently diverging "high-light adapted" clades experiencing higher light levels near the surface and deeply branching "low-light adapted" clades experiencing lower light levels at the bottom of the eupotic zone [160-164].
-Abovementioned changes to the photosystems [60,62,125-129] (Fig. 4A), which increase the absorption cross-section of cells [147,165], thus appear to reflect an evolutionary trend that increases the photosynthetic electron flux [66], defined as:
+A more complete view emerges when examining changes in Prochlorococcus' metabolism in the context of its physiological, ecological and genomic diversity [58,59,120].
+For example, in warm stable water columns Prochlorococcus differentiates by depth into a layered population structure, with recently diverging "high-light adapted" clades experiencing higher light levels near the surface and deeply branching "low-light adapted" clades experiencing lower light levels at the bottom of the eupotic zone [155-159].
+Abovementioned changes to the photosystems [57,59,121-125] (Fig. 4A), which increase the absorption cross-section of cells [160,146], thus appear to reflect an evolutionary trend that increases the photosynthetic electron flux [63], defined as:

-$$\nu{e} = I \sigma{PSII} \theta{PSII}, \tag{1}$$
+$$\nu_e = I \sigma{PSII} \theta{PSII}, \tag{1}$$